 For app internationalization, Canva has defined a supported workflow that uses React and FormatJS.
 To help you get started, we’ve created a starter kit example that demonstrates the recommended tooling.
-For more information, see the Canva Apps SDK starter kit repository.
+For more information, see the Canva Apps SDK starter kit repository(opens in a new tab or window).

 Prerequisites